navcoin/NavHub/content/projects/open-alias/index.md

 ## Why use OpenAlias?

-Open Alias was created by contributors to the [Monero](https://getmonero.org/) cryptocurrency project who wanted to find a way of simplifying cryptocurrency payments by bridging the knowledge gap between cryptographically secure systems and users who aren't sophisticated developers.
+OpenAlias was created by contributors to the [Monero](https://getmonero.org/) cryptocurrency project who wanted to find a way of simplifying cryptocurrency payments by bridging the knowledge gap between cryptographically secure systems and users who aren't sophisticated developers.